 Hello!
 My name is Nick.
 Nicky B. The Knight Who Says Niii (Co).
 I hail from the field of Brad in search of the Holy Grail.
 I'm a freelance artist and student of many ancient mysteries and perennial philosophies.
 In my music and art I aim to awaken of the inner GodSelf of the listener and the participant so that we may open our Third Eye and break free from the world of illusion and separation.
 I hope my art is a reflection of my desire to be reunited with the Oneness of Creation and to live with compassion in service of all beings as brothers and sisters.
 All seekers who walk the path of enlightenment sooner or later arrive to the Singularity of the Here and Now, the Endless Moment.
 All roads lead us home to this Mystical Door which leads to the Pleroma, .
 Have you ever wondered if Heaven is a state of being or a place on Earth?
 The Keys to the Kingdom lay within us.

 I wish all seekers many blessings on the Way!
-Here's a few pieces of advice we should all keep in mind: Trust in the Inner Light.
+I live by a few simple mottos.
+Trust in the Inner Light.
 Take the Middle Path - Seek balance between the aspects of duality: Alpha and Omega.
 Have faith through the trials and tribulations and choose love at every turn.
 Live from the Heart.
-Remember the Sacred Feminine.
+Honor the Sacred Feminine.
 Don't be afraid of the dark.
 Listen to the Intuition.
 Be grateful for the Magic and the Miracle of the Infinite and Eternal Consciousness which is the common Origin of All Creation.
 Open the Inner Eye.
-Follow the White Rabbit as I do and we shall Know Thy Cosmic Self.
+Follow the White Rabbit as I do and ye shall Know Thy Cosmic Self.

 As above, so below.
 As below, so above.